-Coronavirus: Why Italy couldn't flatten the curve of the outbreak
+Coronavirus: Why Italy couldn't 'flatten the curve' of the outbreak

-Italy's coronavirus death toll has now surpassed China's, with the country leaving it too late to do one thing that could have helped stop the spread.
+Italy's coronavirus death toll has now surpassed China's, and the country has left it too late to do one thing that could have helped stop the spread.

-The country is working to take control of the situation but Professor Robert Booy from the University of Sydney, said there is one mistake that is making it harder to control the spread.
+The country is working to take control of the situation but Professor Robert Booy, from the University of Sydney, says there is one mistake that is making it harder to control the spread.

-"They recognised the problem too late," Professor Booy said in a video released by the The Australian Academy of Science.
+"They recognised the problem too late," Professor Booy said in a video released by the Australian Academy of Science.

 "If you've got a doubling every three days as they might have had, you can go from 1000 to 4000 by the end of the week and by the end of the second week you can go from 4000 to 16000.